 BOOKTHEWRITER occasionally works with publishers to arrange book group visits for authors on tour.
 There is no charge to the book group for these visits, and publishers often provide copies of the book in advance.
 If you would like your book group to be considered for these author visits, please email firstname.lastname@example.org and tell us a bit about your group:

 What is the age range of your members?

 What kinds of books does your book group typically read?

 What are the names of some authors whose work your group has especially enjoyed?

 “In a world of limited budgets, BOOKTHEWRITER allowed me to offer my constituents a community experience.
 Everyone had read the book, making the event a discussion, not a lecture.” — Therese Nielsen, Huntington (Long Island) Library, on Christina Baker Kline’s visit to her library book group

 BOOKTHEWRITER is delighted to work with libraries in the New York area.
 Invite an author to your library’s book group for a truly unique experience.
 Libraries and other non-profit organizations may request a small discount.

 BOOKTHEWRITER in Other Cities

-Although our website serves the New York City area only, we do maintain lists of great writers in a few other cities.
+Although our website serves the New York City area only, our authors can sometimes travel.
+We also maintain lists of great writers in a few other cities.
 If your book group meets in Boston, Chicago, San Francisco, Los Angeles or Washington, DC, and you would like to invite a writer, please email email@example.com for information and fees.

 BOOKTHEWRITER is not actively expanding its author list at this time.
 If you, your publisher or your publicist would like to get in touch with us, please email Jean at firstname.lastname@example.org.